banisterious/obsidian-oneirometrics/docs/developer/implementation/post-refactoring-roadmap.md

 - ✅ Created SafeStateManager with validation, transactions, and rollback capabilities
 - ✅ Implemented SafeDreamMetricsState with defensive coding patterns for state management
 - ✅ Added state validation tracking and enhanced error recovery for state transitions
+- ✅ Completed the logging system refactoring (June 6, 2025):
+  - ✅ Replaced all console.log/error/warn statements with structured logging across the entire codebase
+  - ✅ Enhanced LoggingService.ts with internal error handling to prevent recursion
+  - ✅ Updated FileAdapter.ts with robust error handling and anti-recursion safeguards
+  - ✅ Implemented proper error context and consistent logging categories throughout the application
+  - ✅ Added defensive coding patterns to the logging system itself with fallback mechanisms
+  - ✅ Updated journal_check and DOM modules with safe error handling patterns
+  - ✅ Updated documentation to reflect the completion of the logging system refactoring

 Next major milestone: Complete content parser improvements with defensive patterns by July 15, 2025.